sreevarshad/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Result:
-Thus the program to implement the simple linear regression model for predicting the marks scored is written and verified using python programming.
+Thus the program to implement the simple linear regression model for predicting the marks scored is written and verified using python programming .